 - Troy’s Plate Lunch: Troy, the proprietor, goes fishing each week and sells his catch at his food truck, along with other chicken and pork plate lunch options.

-One way to bypass the need to self-drive and decide between stops is to jump on a tour, such as the ones offered by Skyline Hawaiʻi [NOTE TO GERRIT: I can add more once the tours restart.
-Right now most are suspended].
+One way to bypass the need to self-drive and decide between stops is to jump on a tour, such as the ones offered by Hana and Beyond:

 - Choose a small-group tour (12 people or less).
 This ensures a more personalized experience, and to reduce the impact along the Road to Hana (bigger buses take up more parking room, etc.).